 an immersion in creative computing for K12 teachers, parents, and technology integrators

-• a project-based approach that supports computational thinking, and STEAM learning and teaching.
+• a constructionist, project-based approach that supports creative computing and STEAM learning and teaching.

 • an individualized program that accommodates a wide range of personal and professional needs and interests.